 The District will respond to these requests for service from the public:

 - Nuisance wildlife causing damage to yards, entering home crawlspaces or attics; causing damage to autos or boats; attacking pets or aggressive behavior to people.

 - Larger animals, such as mountain lion, wild boar, wild turkey or coyotes, will be referred to our USDA-APHIS Wildlife Specialist.

 - Bees, honeybee swarms and wasp requests for service that are not inside habitable structures.
 Inside dwellings should be referred to Pest Control Professionals.

 - Yggdrasil Urban Wildlife Rescue Center (510-421-9897) http://yuwr.org/emergency/

 The caller is required to transport the animal to the rehabilitation center and may pay a fee.

 - Dead animals in homes, yards, or streets: If animal is killed by a pet, local Animal Control Agency should treat it like any other rabies investigation.
-Otherwise, refer to commercial trappers (some trappers will remove dead animals from homes for a service charge).
+Otherwise, refer to local Animal Control Agency for removal, or commercial trappers (some trappers will remove dead animals from homes for a service charge).